WHAT DOES "CERTIFIED ORGANIC" MEAN?

 Most of our single ingredient spices (that is, basil, fennel, cumin, etc.) don't contain any reportable nutrients.
 Reportable nutrients are amounts significant enough to warrant reporting according to FDA food labeling regulations.
 (See the reportable nutrients FAQ for more info.)

-All of the food products and dietary supplements that we sell that have reportable nutrients (amounts significant enough to warrant reporting according to FDA food labeling regulations) will feature a Nutrition Facts Panel or Supplement Facts Panel on each item information web page.
+All of the food products and dietary supplements we sell that have reportable nutrients (amounts significant enough to warrant reporting according to FDA food labeling regulations) will feature a Nutrition Facts Panel or Supplement Facts Panel on the product's information web page, either as a stand-alone image or on the product label.
 (See the reportable nutrients FAQ for more info.)

 FDA food labeling regulations (21CFR101) exempt nutrient listings for foods that contain insignificant amounts of all of the nutrients and food components in the standard declaration of nutrition information.
 (An insignificant amount of a nutrient is defined as the amount that would show a zero in the nutrition labeling, or "less than 1 gram'' in the case of total carbohydrate, dietary fiber, and protein.)
 Since the nutrient levels are based on the amount customarily consumed by a person at one "eating occasion" (defined by the FDA as 1/4 teaspoon), most spices do not meet the threshold of having reportable nutrients.